mbartcus/cv/_posts/Replacing-loop/2022-11-24-replacing-loop.md

 ---
-authors:
-- admin
-categories:
-- functional programming
-- python
-- loop
-- map()
-- filter()
-- reduce()
-date: "2022-11-13T00:00:00Z"
-draft: false
-featured: false
-lastmod: "2022-11-14T00:00:00Z"
-projects: []
-subtitle: "Replacing loop and optimizing code in python"
-summary: "Replace the loops using some of the functional programming techniques"
-tags:
-- functional programming
-- python
-- loop
-- map()
-- filter()
-- reduce()
-- article
-- python
+layout: single
-title: Replacement loops with best practices
+title:  "Replacing loop with best practices"
+date:   2022-11-24 15:38:07 +0100
+categories: functional programming, python, loop, map(), filter(), reduce()
+permalink: "/:categories:title"
+toc: true
+toc_label: "My Table of Contents"
+toc_sticky: true
 ---

 Loops are very expensive (slow) in python, there is why we must avoid them as possible.
 Instead of them let us think in programming in a functional way.
 That is very simple.
 Like functions are some code that can be called in order to return a value or values, the functional programming computation to combine functions that takes arguments and return a concrete value or values as a result.

 Programs developed in functional style have fundamental benefits
  - easier to develop (code every function in isolation)
  - debug and test (debug and test individual functions without looking to the rest of the program)
  - understand (you do not need to deal with the changes throughout the entire program)